-I am currently an Assistant Professor in the Department of Nursing and Health Sciences at CSU East Bay.
-I serve as the Associate Chair for Health Sciences.
+I am currently Chair and Assistant Professor in the Department of Health Sciences at Cal State East Bay.
 I earned my law degree from Northeastern University School of Law and my degree in theology from Harvard Divinity School.
 I live in Oakland, CA. I spend my free time camping and hiking in the Sierra backcountry, traveling, and am interested in contemporary art.

 My goal as an educator is to help students develop the confidence and skills necessary to achieve their goals whether that is working in health care or in any other field.
 I want my students to learn the value of persistence, vision, inquisitiveness, confidence, and solidarity.
 I believe these values are critical to working effectively in the modern health care sector and in public health.
 My teaching focuses less on subject-matter knowledge and more on problem-solving, team work, thinking critically, and ethics.